-You’re probably already keen on measuring success.
 When you work hard, you want to make sure you have achieved what you set out to do, right?
 Like you, we are clear that our success is connected to the success of the whole MDLZ world.
 We measure our achievements against three guiding objectives.

 PROMPT